Sher-Chowdhury/codingbee_docs/categories/kubernetes/00_About_this_course/About_this_course.md

 - git
 - linux, bash, vim
 - yaml syntax
+- basic networking knowledge, e.g. subnets, netmasks, also things like http is port 80.
 - already have basic kubernetes knowledge - This isn't a kubernetes beginners course.